-Aberdeen is known as the 'Silver City' due to the large number of buildings constructed in granite which has a high mica content causing them to sparkle in the light.
+Aberdeen is known as the 'Silver City' due to the large number of buildings constructed in a granite that has a high mica content, causing them to sparkle in the light.

-The main concept for the square takes inspiration from this to create a series of 'sparkling' elements which form a strong rhythm through the space.
-This will provide opportunities for incorporating feature lighting set within the paving, water features and a bosque of 'silver' trees.
+The main concept for the square takes inspiration from this to create a series of 'sparkling' elements, which form a strong rhythm through the space.
+This will by reinforced by incorporating feature lighting set within the paving, water features and 'bosque' of trees with silver foliage.